Mobile-Telematics/TelematicsApp-iOS/README.md

 ## User Log Out

 In the Telematics App source code, we show you an option to clear user data after logging out.
-Do not forget - to stop tracking and record user journeys, you need to explicitly delete `VIRTUAL_DEVICE_TOKEN`.
+Do not forget - to stop tracking and record user trips, you need to explicitly delete `VIRTUAL_DEVICE_TOKEN`.
 This can be done using Telematics SDK method:

     [[RPEntry instance] removeVirtualDeviceToken];